stkent/stkent.github.io/_posts/2016-06-03-the-human-context-a-followup.md

 Contrary to my original claim, it is possible to publish more than 1 message simultaneously.
 Doing so is not recommended; instead, use a single consolidated message structure that is capable of carrying all the data you wish to communicate.
 This keeps subscriber code much cleaner and avoids issues with non-simultaneous receipt of messages from a single publisher.

-It might be possible to use multiple published messages to attempt to circumvent the 100KB cap on message size, but I wouldn't recommend it!
-Don't fight the framework.
+It might be possible to use multiple published messages to attempt to circumvent the 100KB cap on message size, but I wouldn’t recommend it!
+Don’t fight the framework.

 ## Transmission

 One of the questions asked at the end of my talk focused on the robustness of token transmission via audio.
-In particular, I knew that this topic had been addressed during [Andrew's Google I/O presentation](https://www.youtube.com/watch?v=Acdu2ZdBaZE&t=7m05s){:new_tab} but could not recall the details of that implementation.
+In particular, I knew that this topic had been addressed during [Andrew’s Google I/O presentation](https://www.youtube.com/watch?v=Acdu2ZdBaZE&t=7m05s){:new_tab} but could not recall the details of that implementation.
 Andrew linked to a Wikipedia page [describing the technique used](https://en.wikipedia.org/wiki/Direct-sequence_spread_spectrum){:new_tab}.
-My math background does not include a lot of signal processing, so I'd need to dig in deeper to really understand what's going on here.
-Still, it's nice to have the information for future reference!
+My math background does not include a lot of signal processing, so I’d need to dig in deeper to really understand what’s going on here.
+Still, it’s nice to have the information for future reference!

 # Conclusions